See also our article about rotary/Leslie pedals for more realistic Leslie speaker simulations.

 UNI-VIBE EFFECTS VS. ROTARY RECREATIONS

-We need to stress that this guide doesn’t take into account pedals that aim at recreating a more faithful rotary/Leslie effect.
+We need to stress that this guide doesn’t take into account pedals that aim at recreating a more faithful Leslie effect – see this other article about the best Rotary pedals for that category.
 As mentioned in the intro, the original Uni-Vibe was inspired by Leslie speakers, but the approximation of its emulation transformed it into something entirely new.
 We, therefore, consider modern rotary emulation as a separate category not covered here.

 We also excluded from this list pedals that tackle several modulation effects in one box.